BogdanFSD/ML5-Mildew-Detection/README.md

 Business requirements #2
 - The client is interested in predicting if a cherry tree is healthy or contains powdery mildew.
+Business requirements #3
+- The client wants to receive report of the prediction.
 - Download a set of infected or healthy leaves images from [Kaggle](https://www.kaggle.com/datasets/codeinstitute/cherry-leaves)
 - User Interface wit ha file iploader widget.
 The user can upload multiple cherry leaves images.
 It will display the image, a barplot of the visual representation of the prediction and the prediction statement, indicating if the leaf is infected or not with powdery mildew and the probability associated with this statement.
-- Table with the image name and prediction results.
+- Report that contain table with the image name and prediction results.
 - Download button to download the report.